 Jordan’s Reese’s Overload Peanut Butter Cookies

 These Reese’s Overload Peanut Butter Cookies are the best peanut butter cookies ever.
-So simple, and just a few ingredients – even a kid can do it!
+So simple, and just a few ingredients, accidentally gluten-free – even a kid can do it!

 Why yes, I am posting another peanut butter recipe.
 I strive for once a week.
 It’s not too much, I know it’s not, because y’all love them so much.